hapax/hapax.github.io/assets/simple-physics.md

 in your dimensional guess.
 This is for exactly the same reason: making sure we have enough equations for the unknowns.
-This observation is called the
+This basic observation is called the
 [Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
 For more details, check out my
 [notes on dimensional analysis](https://hapax.github.io/assets/dimensional-analysis.pdf) or *Street-Fighting Mathematics*.

 ## 3. Fermi estimates <a id="sec-3" name="sec-3"></a>

+A *Fermi estimate* is an estimate to the nearest order of magnitude, or

 #### 3.1.
 The Webster theatre<a id="sec-3-1" name="sec-3-1"></a>